Young people and the justice system

-You may need legal advice if you
+You may need legal advice if you:

-Youth Advocacy Centre provides a community legal and social welfare service for young people under 17.
+Youth Advocacy Centre has a community legal and social welfare service for young people up to 18 years.

 Community legal centres give legal advice on a range of topics.
 Contact them to see if they can help with your matter.

 Queensland Law Society can refer you to a specialist private solicitor for advice or representation.

 These organisations may be able to help with your matter.
 They don't give legal advice.

 Kids Helpline is a 24 hour free and confidential telephone, online and email counselling service for children aged 5 to 18 years.